Developer Guides & Tutorials

 Pros:

-• It is available both as a Python module and as a command-line tool.
+• Available both as a Python module and a CLI tool

-• Supports multiple engines, including Google, Microsoft, and DeepL.
+• Supports multiple engines (Google, Microsoft, DeepL, and others)

 Cons: